Saravia159/markdownhtml/03-MarkdownStories/user-stories.md

 1. As a user, I can click on a thumbs up so other users can see how many people like a user's post.

-2. As a user, I click on "User Settings" so that the user change any setting to their individual profile at free will.
+2. As a user, I click on "User Settings" so that the user can change any settings to their individual profile at free will.

 ---